edgelesssys/constellation/CONTRIBUTING.md

 ## Reporting issues and bugs, asking questions

 This project uses the GitHub issue tracker.
-Please check the existing issues before submitting to avoid duplicates.
+Check the existing issues before submitting to avoid duplicates.

-To report a security issue, contact <security@edgeless.systems>.
+Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to <security@edgeless.systems>.

 Your bug report should cover the following points: